thirdelement/djdarks/README.md

             <h2 align="left"><img src="assets/images/readme-images/about-text.jpg"></h2>
         -   The Font colour used throughout is whitesmoke for readability and to reduce glare.
 When hovering over navbar menu links a contrasting blue is used to match the purple, blue and violet page backgrounds.
             <h2 align="left"><img src="assets/images/readme-images/blue-menu-link.jpg"></h2>
-        -   All forms are in grey with some transparency so as not to detract from the images.
+        -   All forms are in grey with some transparency so as not to detract from the background images.
 The submit buttons are red/pink for the sign-up and contact forms and yellow for booking dates.
 The red/pink is a standard call-to-action colour and contrasts well with the background image.
 Yellow is used for the booking buttons to match the orange filter in the DJ image on the Dates page.
             <h2 align="left"><img src="assets/images/readme-images/signup-form.jpg"></h2>
             <h2 align="left"><img src="assets/images/readme-images/booking-form.jpg"></h2>
     -   #### Imagery